Gross Profit

 Gross Profit: Key Takeaways

 • Gross profit is a financial metric that measures a company's profitability after accounting for the direct costs of producing or acquiring the goods or services it sells.
-It is calculated by subtracting the cost of goods sold (COGS) from the net sales, while Gross profit is typically found in the income statement section of a company's annual report.

-• To calculate gross profit, subtract the cost of goods sold (COGS) from net sales, not to confuse with the gross profit margin, which is calculated by dividing gross profit by total revenues and multiply by 100.
+• Gross profit differs from gross profit margin, which is calculated by dividing gross profit by total revenues and multiply by 100.

-• Gross profit is a measure of a company's profitability after accounting for the direct costs of producing or selling its products or services.
-It is a valuable metric for companies to track, as it can provide insights into their product performance, cost structure, and strategic decision-making.
+• It is a valuable metric for companies as it can provide insights into their product performance, cost structure, and strategic decision-making.
 However, it should be used in conjunction with other financial metrics to gain a comprehensive understanding of a company's financial health.

 Glossary entries with G